doNNino/shoe-store-app-backend/README.md

 # shoe-store-app-backend

-Node/Express backend for the Shoe store app developed as a practice and as a test in a job interview process.
+Node/Express backend for the Shoe store app developed as a practice and as a test.

 Frontend repository: https://github.com/doNNino/shoe-store-app